Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Methods

 For the 57 degree sample, we calculate,

-These results show that the fit improvement going from model 1 to 2 is unambiguously significant.
-The fit improvement from model 2 to 3 is suggestive, but reasonable minds may differ on whether the improvement is a statistical artifact.
+These results show that the fit improvement going from model 1 to 2 is unambiguously significant, while the fit improvement from model 2 to 3 is not.
+Hence, the main text in Figs. 2 and 3 reports the results of model 2.